IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   The patient wants to configure the application to have access to his data without needing the IT staff at the application vendor and resource vendor to set things up.

-The HTTP RESTful services may include user-driven browser activity, downloaded applications, and automatic devices.
+The HTTP RESTful services may include user-driven browser activity, downloaded applications, automatic devices, and IT systems.
 The existing IHE ITI Cross-Enterprise User Assertion (XUA) Profile fills these needs for the SOAP transport based transactions.
 The existing IHE ITI Enterprise User Authentication (EUA) Profile fills these needs for various different transports within a single enterprise environment, including HTTP RESTful transports.

 The Basic Patient Privacy Consent (BPPC) Profile is associated with this profile and these other existing profiles.
 BPPC covers the legal and administrative needs for consent documentation and associating the patient consent with policy documentation.
 The BPPC profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.